vontanne/todo-app/README.md

    - Click "Download ZIP", then unzip the file.

 2. Find the `index.html` file in the unzipped folder and double-click it.
 This will open the app in your web browser.

+Alternatively, you can use the live version available at the above link to quickly start managing your tasks.

 3. Now you can start using the app:
    - To add a new task, type something in the box and press Enter.